ong-andrew/WebCord/docs/Readme.md

 Chromium engine.

-Built on top Electron and Chromium, WebCord's security is also highly dependant from Chrome's [vulnerability rewards program][chromiumbounty], which is probably one of the most known programs like this when comparing to different popular browser engines choices.
-Electron is also well-prepared for loading remote content, using their process model to the advantage and different Chromium sandboxing techniques to split Node.js from browser scripts.
-WebCord also tries its best to follow practises from the [Electron#Security].
+Built on top Electron and Chromium, WebCord's security is also highly dependant on Chrome's [vulnerability rewards program][chromiumbounty], which is probably one of the most known programs like this when compared to different popular browser engine choices.
+Electron is also well-prepared for loading remote content, using its process model to the advantage and different Chromium sandboxing techniques to split Node.js from browser scripts.
+WebCord also tries its best to follow practices from the [Electron#Security].

 - 🛠️ **Customizable**

-WebCord can be configured to your needs and the preferences – you can harden it even more by blocking unnecesarry third-party websites in Content Security Policy settings, improve your privacy by blocking typing indicator and much more!
+WebCord can be configured to your needs and preferences – you can harden it even more by blocking unnecessarry third-party websites in Content Security Policy settings, improve your privacy by blocking typing indicators and much more!
-Moreover, a support for custom stylesheets is on its way, allowing you to theme WebCord the way you like!
+Moreover, support for custom stylesheets is on its way, allowing you to theme WebCord the way you like!

 - 📱 **ARM-friendly and Linux mobile support**

-Although Electron is not designed to work on mobile devices, WebCord tries its best to be responsive even on devices with the smaller screens and touch screens.
+Although Electron is not designed to work on mobile devices, WebCord tries its best to be responsive even on devices with smaller screens and touch screens.
 It's still not ideal, but should work for basic Discord usage.
 However I plan to focus on it someday and to make it look and work closer to the official Discord Android client.